Why we still need press releases

 In your introductory paragraph, you should be focusing on the 5 Ws: Who, What, Where, When and Why.
 A perfect press release relies on short, straight to the point paragraphs that tell the news upfront.
-Only use your most important information in the first paragraph, and do not over work it.
+Only use your most important information in the first paragraph.

 Sometimes there isn’t room for the ‘why’ in your first paragraph, so don’t be afraid to add a short second paragraph.
 This gives you more room to explain the importance of the news without overworking the press release with long blocks of text.